jmg764/3D-Model-Facial-Recognition/README.md

 We generated synthetic images based on the 3D models provided in the [Florence 3D Faces dataset](https://www.micc.unifi.it/resources/datasets/florence-3d-faces), and then implemented facial recognition using Histogram of Oriented Gradients (HOG) and k-Nearest Neighbors (k-NN) as described in [this tutorial](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/).

-## Synthetic Image Generation
+## The Dataset

 Downloading the Florence 3D Faces dataset requires submission of a license agreement (information can be found [here](http://www.micc.unifi.it/vim/3dfaces-dataset/index.html#!prettyPhoto)).

-The code for synthetic image generation can be found in [Synthetic Image Genration.ipynb](https://github.com/jmg764/3D-Model-Facial-Recognition/blob/master/Synthetic%20Image%20Generation.ipynb).
-It requires installation of the packages ```pywavefront``` and ```pyglet```.
-The downloaded dataset should be called ```Florence Face``` and contain a file for each individual with the following structure:
+Once downloaded, the dataset should exist in a directory called ```Florence Face``` and contain subdirectories for each individual with the following structure:

 ```bash
 ├── subject_01